- 1 Fold handling with Collapse-O-Matic plugin

 - 9 myStorm forum

-This note is a follow-up from My FPGA notes where the IceCore has been discussed extensively.
-This note is going to be with the hands-on experience, since I am at the moment (5Nov2019) awaiting two boards in the mail.
+This note is in group My FPGA pages and is a follow-up from My FPGA notes where the IceCore has been discussed extensively.
+This note is going to be with the hands-on experience, since I am at the moment (05Nov2019) awaiting two boards in the mail.

 I now have made a box from two plastic trays, as I have come into a habit of doing.
-At the moment I have done very little soldering.
-I’ll draw some diagrams first, to make sure I get it right.
+One at the bottom and the other upside down on the top.
+Then held together with plastic, inner corners and two brass pins.
+From Søstrene Grene, acrylics, each tray 23.9 cm * 11.9 cm * 3.0 cm at the bottom, about a mm wider at the top.
+(More at My materials science notes.)
 In addition to the myStorm boards (below) it also contains some breakout boards from Adafruit and three buttons, available from the outside.
 I am so much looking forwards to this work!

 The Adafruits boards are the following (standard disclaimer as for all of my blog notes):